Use triggers to automatically route tickets to a particular agent, or a group. The article includes the options below.

 To follow this workflow

-- Create a trigger > Give your trigger a name and Category.
+- Create a trigger and enter the trigger name and Category

 - Under Meet ALL of the following conditions, add this condition: